 - Win free kicks

 It’s all part of the game.
-So if you want to be a winner, learning how to dive in soccer (football) will give you the ammunition you need.
+So if you want to be a winner, learning how to dive in soccer (football) will give you the ammunition to succeed.

 How to Dive in Soccer: 7 Steps to Successful Simulation

-Dive Selection: The initial air foul is crucial.
+2. Dive Selection: The initial air contact (“foul”) is crucial.
 Stationary dives are notoriously difficult, with only true artists, such as Didier Drogba, able to complete them successfully.
 A better option is the velocity dive, in which you dive while running at full pace.
 Study the diving techniques of Cristiano Ronaldo to learn more.

-The Initial Dive: While running at speed alongside an opponent, bring your trailing foot alongside your leading foot.
-Clip your own heel – this should give your dive a degree of authenticity not often found in simple collapse dives.
-If done correctly, you may have enough momentum to spin through the air in dramatic fashion (see Michael Owen).
+3. The Initial Dive: While running at speed alongside an opponent, bring your trailing foot alongside your leading foot.
+Clip your own heel – this should give your dive a degree of authenticity rarely found in simple collapses.
+If done correctly, you may have enough momentum to spin through the air in dramatic fashion (see videos of the young Michael Owen).

-The Roll: Once grounded, be sure to roll at least twice — ideally three times or more — along the ground.
+4. The Roll: Once grounded, be sure to roll at least twice — ideally three times or more — along the ground.
 Ideally, roll twice in one direction before pausing to grimace in pain, and then add a final roll in the direction from which you came.

-The Hop On Hop Off: Whatever happens, don’t get up too quickly.
-Only real men fall over and get up without a fuss, so stay down – you can always fiddle with your socks or take off a shoe and put it back on again (this also stresses the ferocity of the original air contact).
+7. The Hop On, Hop Off: Whatever happens, don’t get up too quickly.
+Only real men (such as rugby players) fall over and get up without a fuss, so stay down.
+While down, you can always fiddle with your socks or take off a shoe and put it back on again (this also stresses the ferocity of the original air contact).
 Wait until the stretcher arrives.
 Hop on, get to the sideline and then hop off.
-After your breather, you should be ready to get back in the game.
+After your breather, you should be ready to get back into the game.
 Start looking for your next diving opportunity immediately.